Ethical Practice

 - Diamonds account for approximately 48% of Namibia’s export revenue, 59% of government revenue and 21% of GDP

-- All the major miners and polishers, such as De Beers and ALROSA, have extensive social development programs to benefit the local populations.
+- All the major miners and polishers, such as De Beers, have extensive social development programs to benefit the local populations.
 These include education, training, local facilities and infrastructure, among others.
 25% of De Beers employees are women

 - In India over 1 million people are employed in the diamond industry